rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [com]: https://www.nap.edu/catalog/21913/international-summit-on-human-gene-editing-a-global-discussion "https://www.nap.edu/catalog/21913/international-summit-on-human-gene-editing-a-global-discussion"

-Something that seems less likely to occur in the near-term future but is still worth discussing due to the severe consequences associated with it is a post-human-gene-editing-for-enhancement social ecosystem  similar to Erik Hoel's _Nietzschean future_[^hoel-contention] in his post _[How to prevent the coming inhuman future][erik_hoels_inhuman_future]_:
+Something that seems less likely to occur in the near-term future, but is still worth discussing due to the severe consequences associated with it, is a post-human-gene-editing-for-enhancement social ecosystem  similar to Erik Hoel's _Nietzschean future_[^hoel-contention] in his post _[How to prevent the coming inhuman future][erik_hoels_inhuman_future]_:

 [erik_hoels_inhuman_future]: https://erikhoel.substack.com/p/how-to-prevent-the-coming-inhuman?s=r "https://erikhoel.substack.com/p/how-to-prevent-the-coming-inhuman?s=r"